European Central Bank easing support as recovery strengthens

 The 1.85 trillion ($2.2 trillion) bond purchase program has no set amount for purchases each month.
 Analysts have suggested the bank could ease purchases back back to 70 billion euro or 60 billion euros, from roughly 80 billion per month since the “significantly higher” announcement.

-Analysts who follow the bank say that bank head Christine Lagarde is likely to underline that Thursday’s move does not represent a decision to end the program, which is slated to run at least through the end of March, 2022.
+But she cautioned that there was ”some way to go before the damage from the pandemic is overcome," referring to job loss.

+Thursday’s decision is an adjustment to existing policy that comes ahead of a broader and potentially more difficult discussion among members of the bank’s 25-member governing council about how and when to phase out the program, which is slated to run until the bank deems the coronavirus crisis phase is over and in any case at least through March 2022.
+The U.S. Federal Reserve has already indicated it is moving toward scaling back its bond purchase stimulus by year end.

 The eurozone economy emerged from recession in the second quarter with growth of 2.2% and a number of economic indicators show activity is picking up strongly.
-That leaves the eurozone on track to recover its pre-pandemic level around the end of this year or in the first months of next year.
 Europe’s recovery initially lagged those in the U.S. and China due in part to initial short supply of vaccines in early 2021.
 But Europe has since made progress and reached its goal of vaccinating 70% of the adult population, although there are wide differences among countries.

 While the current picture is brighter, the recovery faces hurdles from supplier bottlenecks such as the shortage of semiconductor parts that has held back production and sales in the auto industry, and from the spread of the delta variant of the coronavirus, which has seen case numbers rise in some countries amid worries that the fourth wave could mean more trouble for the economy this winter.